hydrusnetwork/hydrus/docs/launch_arguments.md

 Prints additional debug information to the log during the bootup phase of the application.

+##**`--profile_mode`**

+This starts the program with 'Profile Mode' turned on, which captures the performance of boot functions.
+This is also a way to get Profile Mode on the server, although support there is very limited.

 The server supports the same arguments.
 It also takes a _positional_ argument of 'start' (start the server, the default), 'stop' (stop any existing server), or 'restart' (do a stop, then a start), which should go before any of the above arguments.